armbian/os/userpatches/README.md

 Edit `targets-release-nightly.yaml`

-(build once per day, at 5:00 AM UTC)
+- builds once per day, at 5:00 AM UTC
+- builds at push when file is changed